kirkbushell/eloquence/README.md

 }
 ```

-This tells HasCounts that the model has a count cache on the Author model.
-So, whenever a post is added, modified or
+This tells the count cache behaviour that the model has an aggregate count cache on the Author model.
+So, whenever a post
-deleted, the count cache behaviour will update the appropriate author's count cache for their posts.
-In this case, it
+is added, modified or deleted, the count cache behaviour will update the appropriate author's count cache for their
-would update `post_count` field on the author model.
+posts.
+In this case, it would update `post_count` field on the author model.

 The example above uses the following standard conventions: